PatrickJS/NG6-starter/README.md

 `Gulp` is the orchestrator:
 * Starting and calling Webpack
 * Starting a development server (yes, Webpack can do this too)
-* Refreshing the browser and rebuilding on file changes
 * Generating boilerplate for the Angular app

 **Check out the [JSPM version](https://github.com/angularclass/NG6-starter/tree/jspm)--an alternative to Webpack as an ES6 build system.**